Tim Brown dominates first Modified race at Bowman Gray Stadium

 Wall picked up his 28th career win.

-“I ran Isaac hard on the outside and he showed me a ton of respect,” Wall said about his early pass of Harris.
-“Hats off to him but I think we had a little faster car than him tonight.
+“I ran Isaac hard on the outside and he showed me a ton of respect,” Wall said of his early pass of Harris.
+“Hats off to him, but I think we had a little faster car than him tonight.
 He’s still got a quick car.”

 Robert Strmiska was second, A.J.
-Sanders was third and Harris wound up fourth.
+Sanders was third and Harris finished fourth.

 Around the pits